-2.3.1 Concept Note
+2.3.1 Pre-application: Concept Note

-The applicants should submit a filled out pre-defined form of Concept Note (attached, Annex A), where the concept of the innovation project is shortly and concisely described (including the idea and the potential market), the company and the development team shortly presented.
+In the pre-application stage, the applicants should submit only a filled out pre-defined form of Concept Note (attached, Annex A), where the concept of innovation project is shortly and concisely described (including the idea and the potential market), the company and the development team shortly presented.
+In the pre-application stage there are no other documents needed.